KARthiKReddY563/VSDSquadron_FPGA_mini/README.md

 - This embedded component supplies an oscilation of system clock that dispenses with an external oscillator requirement.
 - The output frequency sets the performance of subsequent logic functions, so all LED timing conduct is regular and consistent.

 `SB_HFOSC`:
 This is a Verilog module that generates a high-frequency oscillator.
 It is commonly used in Lattice FPGAs (like the iCE40 series).
 It has configurable parameters to control things like the division factor of the output frequency.

 `CLKHF_DIV ("0b10")`:
 `CLKHF_DIV` is a parameter that sets the clock divider for the oscillator.
-The value `"0b10"` corresponds to a divider setting of 4, which means the output frequency will be 12 MHz if the nominal oscillator frequency is 48 MHz15
+The value `"0b10"` corresponds to a divider setting of 4, which means the output frequency will be 12 MHz if the nominal oscillator frequency is 48 MHz.
 Common settings for CLKHF_DIV:

-`"0b00"` for 48 MHz
+- `"0b00"` for 48 MHz.

-`"0b01"` for 24 MHz
+- `"0b01"` for 24 MHz.

-`"0b10"` for 12 MHz
+- `"0b10"` for 12 MHz.

-`"0b11"` for 6 MHz
+- `"0b11"` for 6 MHz.

 *Control Signals*: